ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 The initializer here defines the UI.
 Specifically, the code above adds two buttons: Vectors and Filters.
 It also creates a label to display the computation time.
 Then, it generates the chart.

 The code also adds all UI components to the vertical layout.
-It specifies the y-axis for plotting and associate two methods, `runVectorCalculation`s and `runTruncation`, with the buttons.
+It specifies the y-axis for plotting and associates two methods, `runVectorCalculation`s and `runTruncation`, with the buttons.
 The user invokes those methods by pressing the corresponding buttons.

 Next, define `runVectorCalculations` as follows: